-Small talk is a short, informal, and friendly conversation.
+Small talk is a short, informal and friendly conversation.
 It can take place among people who know each other or strangers.
-It is commonly used at networking and social events (at the office, meetings, and conferences).
+It is commonly used at networking and social events (at the office, meetings, conferences).

 A lot of people say that they hate small talk.
-We think it's complicated, stressful, uncomfortable, dull, or meaningless.
+We have this idea that it's something hard, stressful, uncomfortable, boring, or even meaningless.